RahulVarmaC/RahulVarmaC.github.io/index.md

 ## News

 - **[July.
 2022]** I attended the Neurosymbotic programming summer school hosted at Caltech from 11 to 13 July.
 - **[June.
-2022]** I startes working with Dr. Nishith Tripathi on a new project on Non Terrestrial networks.
+2022]** I started working with Dr. Nishith Tripathi on a new project on Non Terrestrial networks.
 - **[May.
 2022]** I submitted my first IEEE paper at the 40th annual Globecom conference.
 - **[May.
 2022]** I am now a kaggle contributer !!
 - **[November.
 2021]** I started ccontributing to Dr. Nishith Tripathi's  book on Applications of AI in Wireless Networks.